microsoft/pai/pai-management/doc/cluster-bootup.md

 We assume that the whole cluster has already been configured by the system maintainer to meet the following requirements:

+- A [dev-box](./how-to-setup-dev-box.md) has been set up and can access the cluster.
 - SSH service is enabled on each of the machines.
 - All machines share the same username / password for the SSH service on each of them.
 - The username that can be used to login to each machine should have sudo privilege.